AJ-Krienke/AJ-Krienke/README.md

 </p>

 <h3>
-  I studied the following in my pursuit of my aspirations, which led to want to become a web dev
+  I studied the following in pursuit of my aspirations, which led me to want to become a web dev
 </h3>